 Photo: Ana Pereira

 There are plenty of stunning condos along the coast in Northern California.
-This bright and airy dream is easily one of our favourite places to stay in!
+This bright and airy dream is easily one of my favorite places to stay in!
 It only has one bedroom, making it the perfect choice for a romantic break close to the Redwoods.
 There is a large hot tub outside with gorgeous ocean and cliffside views.
 Book quickly, because this one is very popular.

 1968 Airstream | Cute Campervan Near the Redwoods